-To establish a public company limited by shares, a specific incorporation form and business registration application notice, together with a copy of the company's articles of association, must be submitted to the Companies Registry, and the prescribed registration fee and levy paid (section 67, Companies Ordinance; sections 5A and 5D, Business Registration Ordinance).
+A public company limited by shares is established by:

+- Filing with the Companies Registry: - a specific incorporation form; - a business registration application notice; and - a copy of the company's articles of association.

+Paying the prescribed registration fee and levy.

+(Section 67, Companies Ordinance; sections 5A and 5D, Business Registration Ordinance.)

-The submitted incorporation form contains statements and particulars relating to the company, such as:
+The incorporation form contains statements and details relating to the company, such as:

-- Its proposed name and address of its registered office. - Share capital and initial shareholdings. - Rights attached to shares (if there is more than one class of shares).
+- Its proposed name and the address of its registered office.

+- Share capital and initial shareholdings.

+- Rights attached to shares (if there is more than one class of shares).

-- Particulars of the company's:
+- Details of the company's:

 - founding shareholders;

 - first company secretary; and

 - first directors.